-This "lavish banquet" of Isa 25:6 seems to look at the very same thing as the "wedding feast" ( $\gamma\acute{\alpha}\mu\circ\varsigma$ ) of Rev 19:7-9, an occasion which probably finds its fulfilment after the Second Coming (i.e., in the Millennium).
-It is quite interesting that one of Christ's parables about the kingdom involved a $\gamma\acute{\alpha}\mu\circ\varsigma$ .
-This is seen in Matt 22:1-14 ( $\gamma\acute{\alpha}\mu\circ\varsigma$ is used eight times in this passage).
-"And Jesus answered and spoke to them again in parables, saying, 'The kingdom of heaven may be compared to a king, who gave a wedding feast ( $\gamma\acute{\alpha}\mu\circ\varsigma$ ) for his son" (22:1-2).
+This "lavish banquet" of Isa 25:6 seems to look at the very same thing as the "wedding feast" ( $\gamma \dot{\alpha} \mu \sigma s$ ) of Rev 19:7-9, an occasion which probably finds its fulfillment after the second coming (i.e., in the millennium).
+It is quite interesting that one of Christ's parables about the kingdom involved a $\gamma \dot{\alpha} \mu \sigma s$ .
+This is seen in Matt 22:1-14 ( $\gamma \dot{\alpha} \mu \sigma s$ is used eight times in this passage).
+"And Jesus answered and spoke to them again in parables, saying, 'The kingdom of heaven may be compared to a king, who gave a wedding feast ( $\gamma \dot{\alpha} \mu \sigma s$ ) for his son'" (22:1-2).

+VII.
 IMPLICATIONS FOR THE TIME OF THE JUDGMENT SEAT OF CHRIST

-Rev 19:6 looks forward to the reign of Christ that will begin at the Second Coming, whereas Rev 19:7-9 uses the figure of a "wedding feast" to depict the festive celebration that will take place at the inauguration of the Millennial kingdom.
+Revelation 19:6 looks forward to the reign of Christ that will begin at the second coming, whereas Rev 19:7-9 uses the figure of a "wedding feast" to depict the festive celebration that will take place at the inauguration of the millennial kingdom.
 The "bride" (or wife) of the Lamb is the holy city, the "New Jerusalem" in which the redeemed of all the ages will dwell.
-There is no reason to interpret or restrict the "bride" to the church as a distinct company of saints, nor to use Rev 19:6-10 as a defense for the judgment seat of Christ occurring after the rapture and before the Second Coming.
+There is no reason to interpret or restrict the "bride" to the church as a distinct company of saints, nor to use Rev 19:6-10 as a defense for the judgment seat of Christ occurring after the rapture and before the second coming.
 Even if the church is part of those who return with Christ "clothed in fine linen" (Rev 19:14), this does not prove that the church has already experienced the judgment seat of Christ.
 It may mean nothing more than the fact that we see God's people adorned by their righteous acts in contrast to those of Babylon whose "fine linen" was worldly splendor and luxury.
-The point is that the "bride" is properly adorned for the wedding feast.
+The main point is that the "bride" is properly adorned for the wedding feast.

-Once this is acknowledged, there is no compelling argument in the New Testament for taking the judgment seat of Christ in conjunction with a pretribulational rapture of the church.
-Furthermore, there are several verses related to rewards that give an impression that the rewards will be dispensed after the Second Coming:
+Once this is acknowledged, there is no compelling argument in the NT for taking the judgment seat of Christ in conjunction with a pretribulational rapture of the church.
+Quite the contrary, there are